 - 1. Competitors must be divided into groups of 10 or less. - 2.
-Preliminaries: Eight (8) times down the mat.
+Preliminaries: One run down mat.
+Six (6) passes with one routine per pass.
 Running down the mat does not constitute a pass down the mat.

-Finals: Six (6) Passes.
+Finals: Three (3) Passes.
 Running down the mat does not constitute a pass down the mat.